 I’ve always wondered why Altra would update shoes with .5 or full numbers.
 What does that even mean?
 The half numbers are used for updates to the upper only, where the midsole and outsole of the stays the same.

 Also new is the Altra Torin Plush 4.5 is the only Altra Torin 4.5.
-The “Regular” Altra Torin 4.5 doesn’t exist anymore.
+The “Regular” Altra Torin 4.5 doesn’t exist and Altra choose to keep the Altra Torin 4.0 around for 2 years.
 I think this is extremely confusing because, in the last few years, there have been the Altra Torin and the Altra Torin Plush.
-Now there is just the Altra Torin Plush 4.5.
+Now there is just the Altra Torin Plush 4.5 and Altra Torin 4.0.

 Altra Torin Plush 4.5 Fit: